Company

 And this model requires deliberate investment.
 It introduces ambiguity in ownership and prioritization.
 It is easier to maintain clean boundaries between teams.
 But those boundaries come at the cost of information loss.

-Software ships features.
-Accounting ships trust.
-And trust is not built in staging environments.
+Ambiguity can be managed.
+Information loss cannot.
+The most important thing Maxima ships is trust and trust is not built in staging environments.
 It is built in production, one close at a time.

 Request demo